MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

     methane_ff = oplsaa.apply(methane)

-``methane_ff`` is a ``parmed.Structure`` object that contains forcefield parameters.
+``methane_ff`` is a ``parmed.Structure`` that contains all the forcefield parameters for our methane molecule.

 Now that we have a molecule with forcefield parameters, the next step is to define our simulation box.
-Since Cassandra can add molecules to a simulation box at the start of the simulation we can begin with an empty simulation box.
+Since Cassandra can add molecules to a simulation box before the start of a simulation, we can begin with an empty simulation box.
 We will define an ``mbuild.Box`` with the box lengths specified in nanometers: